Arius Raposas: Career

+Raposas, third from left, during the 2025 Hanbi Cultural Festival of the Korean community in the Philippines.

-Raposas began the Filipino Historian as an open access history website in 2012, consistently ranking as one of the top blogging websites in the Philippines.
-The website claims to reach an average of 1 million people per day as of 2022.
-Web analytics service Similarweb, meanwhile, ranks the website in the Top 500 of Websites Ranking for Dictionaries and Encyclopedias in the Philippines (201 as of June 2025).
+Raposas began the platform called Filipino Historian as an open access history and culture website in 2012, consistently ranking as one of the top blogging websites in the Philippines.
+In 2015, it was nominated for the Society and Politics category in Bloggys: the Philippine Blogging Awards.
+In 2021, it was included in the Curated Collection of Archaeology Blogs organized by the University of the Philippines Archaeological Studies Program Library.
+The website claims to reach an average of 1 million people per day across various online channels as of 2022.
+In 2025, it claims to have reached a cumulative of over 1 billion people in more than 100 nations, solidifying his position as one of the more recognized Filipino historians in the world.
+Web analytics service Similarweb, meanwhile, ranks the website in the Top 500 of Websites Ranking for Dictionaries and Encyclopedias in the Philippines (102 as of July 2026).
+Its affiliate movement History, Civics, and Culture Philippines has around 8,000 members.

-Meanwhile, his media appearances began in 2014, where the local media has popularized the moniker of him being the nation's youngest historian due to his relatively young age when he first appeared on national television.
-Among the networks he has been featured in include Arte TV, RED FM Canada, GMA 7, TV 5, PTV 4, IBC 13, ABS-CBN, Net 25, UNTV, Bombo Radyo Philippines, Radyo Pilipinas, Philippine Daily Inquirer, Philippine Star, SunStar, and DZUP.
-Raposas, however, does not nurture the said claim conferred by local media considering his academic background.
-A master's degree or a doctorate is usually required for a historian to be recognized in his or her field.
+His media appearances began in 2014, where the local media has popularized the moniker of him being "the nation's youngest historian" due to his relatively young age when he first appeared on national television.
+Among the networks he has been featured in include Arte TV, RED FM Canada, CNN Philippines, GTV 27, GMA 7, TV 5, PTV 4, IBC 13, ABS-CBN, Net 25, UNTV, Bombo Radyo Philippines, Radyo Pilipinas, The Independent, Pittsburgh Post-Gazette, Philippine Daily Inquirer, Philippine Star, SunStar, SMNI, DZAR, DZUP, and Malaya.
 Besides his work with mainstream media outlets, he also maintains a podcast.

 In 2023, Raposas was one of the experts featured in the docufilm Gomburza produced by the National Historical Commission of the Philippines.
 The documentary was released as part of the 150th anniversary of the execution of the three Filipino priests (Mariano Gomes, Jose Burgos, Jacinto Zamora) collectively called Gomburza.

 For his contributions in mainstream and digital media, Raposas was nominated as one of the Ten Outstanding Young Filipino Influencers (TOYFI) for 2024, an award organized by the Rotary Club and Junior Chamber International, and was recognized as Influencer of the Year Award for Filipino History at the Influencers Watchlist 2025.